-English for Speakers of Other Languages (ESL)
+English for Speakers of Other Languages

-The English for Speakers of Other Languages (ESL) Program offers classes at the literacy, beginning, intermediate and advanced levels.
-These classes are for adults from non English-speaking countries who need instruction in speaking, understanding, reading and writing English.
-Classes focus on the English language and cultural skills learners need to be successful in the workplace, in the community, and in preparing to transition to further education or training.
-A literacy level is available at some locations for learners who are not literate in their own language.
-For more information, call (301) 322-0891.
+The English for Speakers of other Languages (ESL) program offers classes for adults who are seeking to build their skills in speaking, understanding, reading, and writing English.
+Classes focus on the English language and cultural skills learners need to be successful in the workplace and in the community, and are held at neighborhood schools throughout the County.
+Advanced level classes help adults transition to other programs at the College.